Script structure

 LetsPlayCitiesGame

-state consists of two nested states: CityPattern
+The LetsPlayCitiesGame state consists of two nested states: CityPattern and NoMatch.

 state: LetsPlayCitiesGame